GoogleCloudPlatform/config-validator/docs/user_guide.md

 [check out Forseti Validator](#how-to-use-forseti-config-validator).

-The following guide will walk you through initial setup steps and instructions on how to use Config Validator, so you have a proof-of-concept to explore and build your foundation upon.
+The following guide will walk you through initial setup steps and instructions on how to use Config Validator.
+By the end, you will have a proof-of-concept to experiment with and to build your foundation upon.

 ## How to set up constraints with Policy Library

-### Set up policy library repository
+### Get started with the Policy Library repository

-The policy library repository contains the following directories:
+The Policy Library repository contains the following directories:

 *   `policies`
     *   `constraints`: This is initially empty.
 You should place your constraint